veit/python-basics-tutorial/docs/test/hypothesis.rst

 Hypothesis
 ==========

 `Hypothesis <https://hypothesis.readthedocs.io/>`_ is a library that allows you to write tests that are parameterised from a source of examples.
-Then simple and comprehensible examples are generated, which can be used to fail your tests and to find errors with little effort.
+It then generates simple and understandable examples that can be used to make your tests fail and find bugs with little effort.

 #.
 Install Hypothesis: